openstack/keystone/doc/source/configuration.rst

 configuration directory will be ignored and only those domain-specific configuration options specified via the Identity API will be used.

+Unlike the file-based method of specifying domain-specific configurations, options specified via the Identity API will become active without needing to restart the keystone server.
+For performance reasons, the current state of configuration options for a domain are cached in the keystone server, and in multi-process and multi-threaded keystone configurations, the new configuration options may not become active until the cache has timed out.
+The cache settings for domain config options can be adjusted in the general keystone configuration file (option ``cache_time`` in the ``domain-config`` group).

 ..
 NOTE::

     It is important to notice that when using either of these methods of